Angers: Transport

 Angers is situated on the crossroads of three highways, the A11, to Paris and Nantes, the A87 to La Roche-sur-Yon and the A85 to Tours and Lyon.
 National roads connect the city with Rennes, Caen and Laval.

 Before the construction of bypasses during the 2000s, the A11 crossed the city center, following the river Maine, and passed just below the castle.
 Causing air pollution and noise and disfiguring the Maine quays, the portions of the former highway which are still in place should be redeveloped in the coming years.

 Angers inaugurated the new Irigo tram system on 25 June 2011.
 The tramway consists of one 12 km line with 25 stops.
 The line runs from Avrillé-Ardenne in the north to Angers-Roseraie in the south, passing by the center and the train station.
 Service is provided by Keolis using 17 Alstom Citadis trams.
 The system uses partial ground-level power supply, which avoids aerial wires and preserves the historical character of the city center.
 A second line is scheduled for 2018–2022.
 Besides the tram, Irigo also organizes the bus network in Angers consisting of 13 urban lines and 12 suburban lines.

 The bus station, situated outside the Angers Saint-Laud train station, is a hub for the departmental bus network (Anjoubus) and is also served by international bus companies.

 Angers is on both the Nantes-Paris and Nantes-Lyon railways.
 The city has several train stations, all originally built in the 19th century.
 Some are still in use; others are closed or reserved for freight.
-The main station, Angers Saint-Laud, is on a TGV line and has direct TGV services to Paris (1 hour 30 minutes), Lyon (3 hours 45 minutes), Strasbourg (4 hours 35 minutes), and Lille (3 hours 25 minutes), as well as Avignon, Marseilles and Montpellier.
+The main station, Angers Saint-Laud, is on a TGV line and has direct TGV services to Paris (1 hour 30 minutes), Lyon (3 hours 45 minutes), Strasbourg (4 hours 35 minutes), and Lille (3 hours 25 minutes), as well as Avignon, Marseille and Montpellier.
 Regional trains go to Cholet, Saumur, Tours, Blois, Nevers and Bourges.

 The nearest airport is Angers - Loire Airport, which replaced in 1998 an older airport near the Saint-Aubin island.
 The airport is located in the commune of Marcé, 20 km from Angers and close to the A11 and the A85.
 It can receive 50,000 passengers per year.